 Promotion of Canadian malting barley varieties to end-users - The CMBTC works to ensure end-users have the information they require on existing and new Canadian malting barley varieties to make the best purchasing decisions.
-Adjunct brewers require different quality parameters in barley and malt than all malt brewers, and different Canadian malting barley varieties are best suited to each of these requirements.
-The data supplied by the CMBTC can help companies optimize their processing and ensure high-quality end-products.
+Adjunct brewers require different quality parameters in barley and malt than all malt brewers, and different Canadian malting barley varieties may be suited to each of these requirements.
+The data supplied by the CMBTC help companies optimize their processing to ensure high-quality end-products.

 CMBTC targeted training programs provides the producer to end-users with detailed knowledge of the Canadian malting barley industry.
-Members can participate in any of the CMBTC Malt Academy programs free of charge (generally we hold the 3 day and 2 week intensive programs 2-3 times each per year).
+Members can participate in any of the CMBTC Malt Academy programs free of charge (3-day and 1-week intensive courses are held 2-3 times each per year each).

 Research - The CMBTC conducts research in collaboration with our members and other stakeholder partners that help differentiate Canadian malting barley in the market place.
-Our research is focused on areas that enable Canadian malting barley to be distinguished by the buyer as the best quality in the world.
-Through this work the CMBTC has been able to demonstrate to buyers that Canadian malting barley is easier to malt, provides enzymatic potential in the brewhouse and results in more fermentable wort and higher foam active proteins in finished beer.
+Our research is focused on areas that enable Canadian malting barley to be distinguished by the buyer as some of the best quality in the world.
+Through this work the CMBTC has been able to demonstrate to buyers that Canadian malting barley is easy to malt, provides strong enzymatic potential in the brewhouse, and results in high levels of fermentable wort and foam active proteins in finished beer.